-Carrie Fetter is the Director for Community Seedlings Preschool.
+Carrie Conti Fetter is the co-founder and Director of Community Seedlings Preschool.
 Carrie has always had a love of children and a passion for Early Childhood Education.
 Her mission is to give children the best possible care and enrichment experiences that will last a lifetime!
-In her professional career she has worked with many non-profit organizations including Laura’s House, a Domestic Violence Shelter where she implemented a successful theraputic preschool for the children living in the program.
+In her professional career she has worked with many non-profit organizations including Laura’s House, a Domestic Violence Shelter where she implemented a successful therapeutic preschool for the children living in the program.
 Carrie also was the Executive Director for the Beach Cities YMCA in San Clemente where she oversaw all programs including childcare, Y-Guides, campaign management, yearly operating budget, and served on the board.
 From 2011-2015 Carrie served as Director of Children’s Programs at Community Roots Academy.
 She developed and ran the Community Care Club Childcare program at CRA’s campus for CRA students, as well as all after school classes, camps and clubs.
 Carrie earned a Bachelor of Science from California State University Long Beach in Human and Child Development.
 She has also continued her education in both Management as well as the study of Reggio-Emilia Philosophy.
-Carrie grew up in Orange County and currently lives in San Clemente with her husband and daughter.
+Carrie is a second generation CA native, and has lived in South Orange County for the last 25 years.

 Lindie Sherrill is the Assistant Director and has more than two decades of experience working with young children.
 First running a small family daycare for thirteen years while raising her own three children, who are now 30, 28, and 24.
 When she relocated to Northern California, she was exposed to Reggio Emilia approach and decided to further her education in early childhood.
 She spent the next seven years, working in Reggio inspired schools in the Bay Area.
 When she returned to Southern California, she was grateful to find Community Seedlings Preschool, which enabled her to continue to grow as a Reggio educator.
 Lindie believes that early childhood is a unique and meaningful stage of life.
 She is committed to supporting children’s creative capacity and engaging them in rich experiences driven by their individual interests.